 - summer between 2nd & 3rd academic years: analyze data, write and defend dissertation, & submit journal manuscripts.

 We do not have specific course or degree requirements for admission because we draw on people with diverse disciplinary backgrounds.
 However, we highly recommend that you have at least one undergraduate, upper level (300 or 400) statistics course, math through calculus, and basic biology, chemistry, and physics courses, as well as courses in Earth science, including introductory physical geology and a geomorphology course.
 There is no firm threshold for admittance with respect to GRE scores and undergraduate GPA.
-In most years, however, successful applicants typically have a GPA of 3.5 or better and GRE scores in the 70th percentile and higher.
+In most years, however, successful applicants typically have a GPA of 3.5 or better.

 The department does not have a specific deadline for admission, but it is best to have your file complete by January 15 if you wish to be competitive for the next academic year’s funding.
 Sara and Ellen strongly encourage you to contact us by November of the year before you hope to be admitted into the program.
-We are in an unusual situation at present with respect to number of current grad students and sabbatical leaves, so neither Ellen nor Sara will be accepting new grad students for the 2020-21 academic year.
+Ellen will be accepting new grad students for Fall 2024.
+Sara will NOT be accepting new grad students for Fall 2024.
 More information on the application process from the department can be found at the Department of Geosciences Website